onemorepereira/fedora_workstation_builder/README.md

     └── vault
         └── secrets.yaml
 ```
-_Var_ files can store anythig, ranging from simple key:value pairs to complex multi-level dictionary structures.
+_Var_ files can store anything, ranging from simple key:value pairs to complex multi-level dictionary structures.
 Their common denominator is that we are not keeping any sensitive information here.

 _Secret_ files on the other hand, are intended to store our sensitive data.
 As a rule of thumb, you should **NEVER** commit your secret files back into source control.
 Here is where we store keys & passwords.